M66B/FairEmail/docs/FAQ-it-rIT.md

 <br />

-**Errori di Gmail**
+**Gmail errors**

-L'autorizzazione della configurazione dei profili di Gmail con la procedura guidata rapida devono essere ricaricati periodicamente tramite il [gestore del profilo Android](https://developer.android.com/reference/android/accounts/AccountManager).
-Questo richiede i permessi di contatto/profilo e connettività internet.
+The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
+This requires contact/account permissions and internet connectivity.

-L'errore *...
+The error *...
 Autenticazione fallita ...
-Profilo non trovato ...* significa che un profilo di Gmail precedentemente autorizzato è stato rimosso dal dispositivo.
+Account not found ...* means that a previously authorized Gmail account was removed from the device.

-Gli errori *...
-Autenticazione fallita ...
-Nessun token ...* significa che il manager del profilo di Android non è riuscito a ricaricare l'autorizzazione di un profilo di Gmail.
+The errors *...
+Authentication failed ...
+No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

 L'errore *...
-Autenticazione fallita ... errore di rete ...* significa che il manager del profilo di Android non è riuscito a ricaricare l'autorizzazione di un profilo di Gmail a causa di problemi con la connessione a internet
+Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

-L'errore *...
-Autenticazione fallita ...
-Credenziali non valide ...* potrebbe essere causato dal cambiamento della password del profilo o avendo revocati i permessi di profilo/contatti necessari.
-Nel caso in cui la password del profilo fosse cambiata, dovrai autenticare di nuovo le impostazioni del profilo di Android.
-Nel caso in cui fossero stati revocati i permessi, puoi avviare la procedura guidata di configurazione rapida di Gmail per garantire di nuovo i permessi richiesti (non devi riconfigurare il profilo).
+The error *...
+Authentication failed ...
+Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
+In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
+In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).

-L'errore *...
+The eror *...
 ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

 When in doubt, you can ask for [support](#user-content-support).